rmind/nxsearch/docs/lua-filters-api.md

 name of the file represents the filter name, e.g. `lowercase.lua` will register a filter called `lowercase`.

-Alternatively, nxsearch service has `/filters/{name}/lua` endpoint where the filter can be registered by HTTP POST-ing the source code.
+Alternatively, if `NXS_ENABLE_LUA_POST` environment variable is set to 1, then nxsearch service has `/filters/{name}/lua` endpoint where the filter can be registered by HTTP POST-ing the source code.
 The `store` flag may be used to save the filter persistently (but it will require the service restart so that the filter would be picked up by all workers).
+Caution: this feature is disabled by default since it also allows posting malicious Lua code, therefore enable with cautious.

 ## API